cncf/tag-security/governance/chair-transition.md

   * [ ] #tag-security-cochairs-emeritus - add outgoing chair(s)
   * [ ] #tag-security-toc-liaison - add new chair(s)
   * [ ] Co-chair meeting - add new co-chairs and add doc sharing
-  * [ ] If applicable - transfer ownership of co-chair meeting calendar invite
-    and tech lead calendar invite
+  * [ ] transfer ownership of co-chair meeting calendar invite and tech lead calendar invite - if applicable
-    * [ ] New meeting link will need created by new calendar owner if using Google meet.  meet.new will create this, just copy into invite.
+    * [ ] New meeting link will need created by new calendar owner if using Google meet.  meet.new will create this, just copy into invite or transition to Zoom
   * [ ] TOC Liaison meeting
     * [ ] Check if the time still works for new chair(s)
     * [ ] Transfer calender ownership if needed